 The Klondike Gold Rush National Historical Park in downtown Skagway preserves 20 buildings whose facades look just as they did in the late 19th century.

 Located in the historic White Pass & Yukon Route depot, the Visitor Center offers talks, presentations, and an informative 25-minute film about the prospectors.
-The museum conveys the gold rush era by following the lives of five characters.
+This Alaskan museum conveys the gold rush era by following the lives of five characters.